 • Attend a peer-assisted workshop

-• Contact your lecturers and/or tutor for assistance
+• Contact your lecturers for assistance.

 For all current students studying at Cambridge International College, the tuition fees are due no later than the first day of each new term.
 Late payment charges may apply if payment is made after this date.